w84death/llama-assistant/README.md

 DISCLAMER: First run will take a while as it needs to create cache file.
 Be patient.

 DISCLAMER2: Remember that changing models requies removing cache from /cache/ folder!

+Compile the [llama.cpp](https://github.com/ggerganov/llama.cpp) app and copy it to this project replacing main, main-cuda, or main-arm.

 ### Run
 ```./assistant```